OscarNOW/minecraft-server/Readme.md

 });
 ```

-If you want to now how to fully use the library, please see [the documentation](https://oscarnow.github.io/minecraft-server/).
+If you want to now how to use the rest of the library, please see [the documentation](https://oscarnow.github.io/minecraft-server/).

 For more examples, please see [the examples folder](https://github.com/OscarNOW/minecraft-server/tree/main/examples).

 If you have any questions please first read the [FAQ](https://github.com/OscarNOW/minecraft-server/blob/main/FAQ.md).
 If your question isn't in there, you can [ask a question in discussions](https://github.com/OscarNOW/minecraft-server/discussions/new?category=questions).

+## Features
+* **Full protocol coverage**, every packet is implemented in the library in an easy to use way.
+* **Everything is per Client**, meaning you can, for example, have different server lists, or different worlds based on the Client.
+* **Easy to use**, you can create servers in an intuitive way.

 ## **Terms**